Saint (rapper)

-Mohammed Sillah (born 8 February 1997), known by his stage name Saint, is a Gambian recording artist, songwriter and producer currently residing in Sweden.
-In 2015, he rose to fame in Sweden with the release of his debut single Chillin.
+Mohammed Sillah (born 8 February 1997), known by his stage name Saint, is a Gambian rapper, singer, songwriter, and record producer currently residing in Sweden.
+In 2015, he rose to fame in Sweden with the release of his debut single "Chillin".

 Early life

-Mohammed Sillah was born in Serekunda, Gambia on February 8, 1997.
-As a teenage refugee he fled to Sweden during 2012 with only a backpack and the clothes on his back.
-Upon his arrival he applied for asylum in Sweden.
+Mohammed Sillah was born in Serekunda, The Gambia on 8 February 1997.
+As a teenage refugee, he fled to Sweden in 2012 with only a backpack and the clothes he was wearing.
+Upon his arrival, he applied for asylum in Sweden.

 Between 2012 and 2015, Saint was relocated to various refugee camps by the Swedish Migration Board.
-His application for asylum in Sweden was initially denied, as well as several appeals for over a year leaving his stay in Sweden uncertain.
+His application for asylum in Sweden was initially denied, as well as several appeals for over a year; leaving his stay in Sweden uncertain.

-In early 2014 he was introduced to Swedish recording artist Rebstar through a mutual friend who worked at the refugee camp.
+In early-2014 he was introduced to Swedish recording artist Rebstar through a mutual friend who worked at the refugee camp.
 Saint went on to eventually sign with Swedish record label Today Is Vintage.
-In March 2015, they released Saint's debut single Chillin to major acclaim and quickly rose to prominence in Sweden.
-In 2015 Saint was granted permanent residency in Sweden.
+In March 2015, they released Saint's debut single "Chillin" to major acclaim, and quickly rose to prominence in Sweden.
+In 2015, Saint was granted permanent residency in Sweden.

 Saint is currently a third-year student at Rytmus Gymnasium in Malmö majoring in music production.